nullwriter/2d-rpg-simulacra/README.md

 ## Limitations

-As each agent will need to call the LLM on each update...several times, this comes as a limitation as it will consume quite a lot of tokens for OpenAI.
-Initially we are trying to do a POC of the paper, then we can review what best LLM to use to get the simulation running with several agents.
+As each agent will need to call several times the LLM on each game loop, this comes as a limitation as it will consume quite a lot of tokens, even when using GPT-3.5 instead of the desirable GPT-4.

 ## Usage